In the guide

 • processed products with ingredients sourced by hunting or fishing, where at least 95% of the additional ingredients by raw weight are organic, and only processing aids and other additional ingredients from a restricted list have been used

-• organic ingredients may be still be described as such if they have been used in a product that has not been made of 100% organic products.
+• organic ingredients may still be described as such if they have been used in a product that has not been made of 100% organic products.
 This does not mean the finished product can be described as organic

 Organic products from outside the EU